Last Update: January 15, 2015 Randolph Langley

-You must submit your assignment file correctly according to this handout, on the course Blackboard site, for
+You must submit your assignment file correctly on the course Blackboard site for

 Be sure to enter your full name, course number and section number into every MS Office file's document panel.